Positive Parenting Tips For Toddler Tantrums

 (Please note I am not a pediatric psychiatrist nor do I have any official certification related to the field.
 Below is simply my own experience and opinions on the subject)

-What started as a fun idea for Instagram stories quickly became a popular topic that was too big to finish via social media!
+Positive parenting tips started as a fun idea for Instagram stories and quickly became a popular topic that was too big to finish via social media!
 I have studied positive parenting tips for close to 7 years now.
 While I am not a certified consultant I do use what I have learned every single day with all four of my children.
 For this reason I thought it could be beneficial to share some positive parenting tips for toddler tantrums and answer some questions from you on how I handle certain situations.
 I hope this serves as a guide for you to reference now and in the future!

 For those of you who may not know my Instagram, you can find me over there at @OHHAPPYPLAY where I share a lot about our family and daily life.
 You can read more about me right on my blog by following this link HERE.
 This was my first week doing a question box for my community to ask me questions about positive parenting approaches and the response was amazing!
 A lot of the questions revolved around positive parenting tips for toddler tantrums so I am going to share my tips on just that!
 As well as answer your questions below!